chaoss/wg-data-science/README.md

 ### Goal

-Build a community of data scientists to collaborate on the CHAOSS Data Science Initiative.
+Build a community of data scientists to collaborate on the [CHAOSS Data Science Initiative](https://chaoss.community/inside-the-chaoss-data-science-working-group/)

 ### Purpose